stellarvector/blog/_writeups/2023/ctf101/sightseeing.md

 ## Video transcription
 The video is hosted by "Vector Stellar" (so we know we're on the right track), and while it is super interesting and has a very nice soundtrack, the flag is nowhere to be seen yet.
-But, like any good YouTuber, we are requested in the description to "check out my other videos".
+But, like any good YouTuber would, Vector Stellar asks us in the description to "check out my other videos".
 So let's visit [Vector's channel](https://www.youtube.com/@VectorStellar), where we find a "numbers" video: [https://www.youtube.com/watch?v=HYrUWx-N-Xc](https://www.youtube.com/watch?v=HYrUWx-N-Xc)

-This video shows a grid (/chart) of 0-F rows and 0-F columns, with the Stellar Vector moving around, suspiciously always on the intersection of two lines.
+This video shows a grid (/chart) of 0-F rows and 0-F columns, with the Stellar Vector logo moving around, suspiciously always on the intersection of two lines.
 Two hex characters, what could that be...

 After a lot of fun reading the characters off this grid -- remember, the x-axis is at the bottom, the y-axis to the left, so we read the bottom character first! --, we get this sequence: